ionic-team/stencil-site/docs-md/intro/index.md

 and then generates standards-based Web Components with these features baked in.

-Since Stencil generates standards-compliant web components, they can work with many popular frameworks right out of the box, and can even be used without a framework.
+Since Stencil generates standards-compliant web components, they can work with many popular frameworks right out of the box, and can be used without a framework because they are just web components.
 Stencil also enables a number of key capabilities on top of Web Components, in particular Server Side Rendering (SSR) without the need to run a headless browser, pre-rendering, and objects-as-properties (instead of just strings).

 Compared to using Custom Elements directly, Stencil provides extra APIs that makes writing fast components simpler.
 APIs like Virtual DOM, JSX, and async rendering make fast, powerful components easy to create, while still maintaining 100% compatibility with Web Components.